lucas2kdk/rosenvold.tech/content/posts/Firmware Update Cisco IOS.md

 ## Progress Process**
 1. Place your IOS files at the root of the USB drive.
 2. If the router is not already turned on, power it on.
+3. Connect to the equipment using a console connection.
-3. Next, check the router's version by running the following command:
+4. Next, check the router's version by running the following command:

 ```console
 show version